Search results for: “startup”

 Hi!
 My name is Benjamin Tseng.
 My clients work with me because of my deep experience in:

-• Startup Advisory — I’ve spent 15+ years investing with two cross-border VC firms (DCM and 1955 Capital) in deeptech companies and in leadership / advisory roles at a number of VC-backed startups
+• Startup Advisory — I’ve spent 15+ years investing with two cross-border VC firms (DCM and 1955 Capital) in deeptech companies and in leadership / advisory roles at several VC-backed startups

-• Early Stage Product Management — I’ve taken on product leadership roles at several VC-backed startups including Yik Yak (consumer social), Maximus (telemedicine), Clint Health (health IT), and Stir (creator economy/fintech)
+• Product Management — I’ve taken on product leadership roles at several VC-backed startups including Yik Yak (consumer social), Maximus (telemedicine), Clint Health (health IT), and Stir (creator economy/fintech)

 • Market Analysis / Investment Due Diligence — I started my career at Bain doing strategic analysis for Fortune 500 semiconductor and eCommerce clients.
-I subsequently drove investment due diligence processes at two VC firms where I specialized in deeptech and health tech opportunities.
+I subsequently drove investment due diligence processes at two VC firms where I specialized in deeptech and healthcare opportunities.

 • AI / ML work — I am a published researcher who’s applied AI/ML methods to electronic medical record data and have also built products powered by NLP and LLMs.